Using Google Analytics and Airboxr to track key performance metrics

 A key facet of understanding just how well your business site is doing in attracting customers is by quantifying the amount of visitors and traffic to your site.
 These metrics include the number of users that visit your site or the number of user and bounce sessions generated, all of which should give you an idea of how well your website is doing at attracting new users, and also how good it is at retaining customer's interest after your customers visit your page.

-- Number of Users: How many users visited your website over the past week?
+Number of Users: How many users visited your website over the specified time period?

-- Number of Sessions: How many new sessions were created by users on your website over the past week?
+Number of Sessions: How many new sessions were created by users on your website over the specified time period?

-You could even combine these metrics easily to deduce secondary metrics such as the number of sessions per user, or deducing the bounce rate by dividing your number of bounces by your number of sessions, to give you a clearer idea of how well your customers are engaging with your website.
+You could even combine these metrics easily to deduce secondary metrics such as the number of sessions per user to give you a clearer idea of how well your customers are engaging with your website.

 Analyze Referral Performance and Traffic